xmake-io/xmake-docs/manual/project_target.md

 #define HELLO "xmake"
 ```

-The `{copyonly = true}` setting will force `*.man` to be treated as a normal file, copying files only during the preprocessing stage, and not replacing variables.
+The `{onlycopy = true}` setting will force `*.man` to be treated as a normal file, copying files only during the preprocessing stage, and not replacing variables.

 The default template variable matching mode is `${var}`, of course we can also set other matching modes, for example, to `@var@` matching rules: